DonYall/rapid-yagura/README.md

 ## Rapid Yagura Shogi - Valorant Edition

-Shogi is a Japanese form of the more commonly known "Chess".
+Shogi is a Japanese form of what is commonly described as Chess.
 Both Chess and Shogi share a common ancestor, which was an Indian game known as Chaturanga.

-In Shogi, Yagura is a term used to describe a "castle" or a "fortress".
+In Shogi, Yagura is a term used to describe a "castle" or a "fortress", while its direct Japanese translation could also mean something such as "tower" or "keep".
 I call this Rapid Yagura Shogi because it inherits an idea in Chess called "castling", which slides the king behind a rook in one move.
 In Shogi, castles are much more complicated and require knowledge of different attacks and traps.

 ## Releases